pudly/schmopera-hugo/content/articles/pianist-s-progress-iii-violent-sadistic-utterly-engaging-the-maid-scene-from-elektra.md

 related_companies = []
 related_people = []
-short_description = " Whatever the staging, the atmosphere the music creates is oppressive, nasty and yet sometimes tender, and without a feel for the context of the whole piece, you will always struggle to recreate the senseless violence of the maids in this opening scene." slug = "pianists-progress-iii-violent-sadistic-utterly-engaging-the-maid-scene-from-elektra" title = "Pianist's progress III: Violent, sadistic & utterly engaging - the Maid Scene from Elektra" youtube_url = ""
+short_description = " Whatever the staging, the atmosphere the music creates is oppressive, nasty and yet sometimes tender, and without a feel for the context of the whole piece, you will always struggle to recreate the senseless violence of the maids in this opening scene." slug = "the-elton-john-act-iii-violent-sadistic-utterly-engaging-the-maid-scene-from-elektra" title = "The Elton John Act III: Violent, sadistic & utterly engaging - the Maid Scene from Elektra" youtube_url = ""

 +++